VitorInacioBorges/Java_Introduction/README.md

 ## This is my Java Language Introdution

 Be aware that this is only the introduction to the language itself, without any kind of frameworks or tools.
+This repository is not made for running.
+It is a form of learning and documenting my studys on Java language.

 ## Study Planner